How TEACH Works

 - Tutoring & Music Instruction: TEACH hosts a variety of one-on-one tutors and professional music instructors within our group.
 Lessons are offered during our Tuesday co-op.

 - Field Trips: Parents will often invite other members of TEACH along when they organize a local field trip for their families.
 Recent examples of this are the Joanna Furnace Hay Creek Festival Homeschool Day, Youth Day at the Pennsylvania Renaissance Faire, and Brecknock Orchards Harvest Festival Days.
+Please check our calendar for upcoming events.

 A TEACH Student Enjoys a Field Trip